How Can My Same-Sex Fiancé Attend a K-1 Visa Interview in Country That Persecutes LGBTQ People?

 Answer

-You've asked a good question.
-The usual policy of U.S. consulates and embassies around the world is to process K-1 fiancé visas only for citizens and nationals of the country where the consulate is located, or for people who can show some tie to that country (for example, are living there on a long-term visa).
+You have asked a good question.
+The usual policy of U.S. consulates and embassies around the world is to process K-1 fiancé visas only for citizens and nationals of the country where the consulate is located, or for people who can show some tie to that country (for example, who are living there on a long-term visa).

 A backpacker who is just passing through, or who chooses to enter a country just to get a visa, won't usually receive cooperation in arranging what's known as "third-country processing."